 1. How was the idea for such an environmentally friendly product born?

 Sometimes, in plastic production, we hear that the world has to survive without plastic, abolish it, remove it from our homes, which is far from being easy and necessary.
 All we have to do is to "spin" used synthetic products correctly and give them a new life, a new environment and a new purpose.
 And that’s exactly what we did with Bokashi Organko 2 Ocean – we recycled fishing nets that originally served to fishermen and, after being used, endangered species and oceans, so now they can serve us in our households.

-The idea arose one year ago on internal Hackathon.
+The idea arose one year ago on an internal Hackathon.
 We entered into a partnership with a technological processor of waste materials.
 It is a renewed synthetic material PA (polyamide), which previously was in the depths of the oceans for many years.
 A huge amount of testings followed, both in the lab and in the real environment.
-Based on the conclusions, here in plastic production we improved the material recipes several times until we reached a desired result.
+Based on the conclusions, here in plastic production, we improved the material recipes several times until we reached the desired result.
 The procedure was followed by experimental and 0 series, and now it is done.
-The first big series od Bokashi Organko 2 Ocean will see the light of day in October 2020.
+The first big series of Bokashi Organko 2 Ocean will see the light of day in October 2020.

-- How do we maintain a quality of the final product, given the fact that it is recycled from fishing nets?
+6. How do we maintain the quality of the final product, given the fact that it is recycled from fishing nets?